NuMellow/theMoFactory/README.md

     green button = pin 18
     red button = pin 31
     blue buton = pin 29
+- You can also connect the hdmi cable

+- The final peice to glue will be the face part to the body.
+For this part we will use super glue.
+Add the glue to the edges of the front piece and then press to the body piece for a few minutes till it's firm.
+You can place it face down so you won't have to hold it the whole time.
+Just be careful for the screen, we know how many times BMO has cracked his face :)

+- Once the glue is all set we can add the button parts which should fit fine without any glue.

 - We are just about done!
 Next let's add some batteries!

 ##### Adding the battery
+- As mentioned earlier, I was trying to use as many parts I already had lying around and so it turns out the powerbank I used is not very common to get (Unless you are in South Africa).
+Have no fear though, we should be able to use any other powerbank, just make sure it has:
+- [ ] 5V 2A output
+- [ ] not much bigger than 25mm x mm x 120mm (these were the dimensions of mine)
+- [ ] If it has an 'on' button, you can access it after fitting it in.

+- I ended up not gluing the back so that I can still access it when needed.
+Perhaps in the future I will try it with Lipo batteries.
+- But after all that, we are done!!

 ### Software